hp2304/Projects/Neural Style Transfer/readme.md

 ## Neural Style Transfer Exercise

-There's a course on *Udacity* called **Introduction to Deep Learning with PyTorch**, it's good *free introductory* course.
+There's a course on *Udacity* called [Introduction to Deep Learning with PyTorch](https://www.udacity.com/course/deep-learning-pytorch--ud188), it's a *free introductory* course.
 This exercise is part of this course, *style transfer* lesson.
 Basically, goal is to generate a target image given a content image and style image, such that *target image* has *style of style image* and *content of content image*.
 For example,

 Content Image, ![Content Image](images/janelle.png)